arpitsingh26/Keyword-Identification/README.md

 'adjective noun' or 'noun noun', they are more likely to occur together.

 To understand the algorithm in a better manner, please have a look at my code (major part of the code is in ki.java).

+# Results:

+In this, there are two things that should be kept in mind.
+1. Evaluating the text segmentation is slightly dependent on how a person thinks they should be segmented (for example, 'natural resources in india' should be chunked as 'natural resources' and 'india' by some person but another may argue that it should be chunked as 'natural', 'resources' and 'india' because the word 'natural' can be asociated witha lot of other things other than the word 'resources').
+2. The results are heavily dependent on the data (for example, if we take a data in which 'united states' does not appear and rather phrases like 'united india' and 'united team' occur much, then this will provide united and states as different chunks and not as a single chunk).

+Few samples:
+new delhi india
+new delhi ( JJ NN )
+india ( NN )

+appalachicola river in florida appalachicola ( NN ) river ( NN )
+florida ( NN )

+rainwater harvesting
+rainwater harvesting ( NN VBG )

+bee wax and royal jelly
+bee ( NN )
+wax ( NN )
+royal jelly ( NN RB )

+bija yatra
+bija yatra ( NN NN )

+iron ores of the kallakurchi
+iron ( NN )
+ores ( NNS )
+kallakurchi ( NN )

+self reliance in food
+self reliance ( NN NN )
+food ( NN )

+Gene Campaign
+gene campaign ( NN NN )

+prices of chemical pesticide and fertilizers prices ( NNS ) chemical ( NN ) pesticide ( NN )
+fertilizers ( NNS )

+valedictory address by Prasant Mohanty valedictory ( NN ) address ( NN )
+prasant mohanty ( JJ NN )

+budget allocation for revival of agriculture budget ( NN ) allocation ( NN ) revival ( NN )
+agriculture ( NN )

+The algorithm produces quite good results .
+But this is a kind of a problem in which there is still a huge potential to improve the results which can be done by taking more data and/or taking user feedback and/or identifying and considering more factors and their combinations.